The focus of the structure is near its center where I discovered the

 supporting evidence of a railroad history for this structure.

 But there's another problem.
-Originally the B&O graced the OML with double track, so
+Originally, B&O graced the OML with double track, so

 it's likely the planes were similarly double-tracked.
 So, why is there only one pit?